OWASP/samm/v2.0/beta/core/design/d-threat-assessment.md

 Structured threat modeling takes into account the different actors, assets and flows in order to identify an extensive list of potential threats to the application.
 It will define the inputs required to start the activity (e.g., a technical architecture overview and a data flow diagram), the different steps to be performed to identify threats, and the formalisms used to describe or annotate the threats.
 Threat models can be augmented with mitigating controls to guide designers in dealing with particular threats.

-Threat modeling can be performed incrementally.
-If new functionality is added to an application, the threat model should be updated to cover the new functionality, but no need to fully redo the existing threat model.
+At this level, you want to adopt a weighting system to measure and compare the importance of the different threats.

 Consider using a tool to manage the treat models of the different applications to facilitate your life.
 Ideally, the tools also helps in identifying potential threats (to some extent).
 But, in the end, threat modeling requires human intelligence that cannot be easily automated.

 ### Maturity Questions
 #### Q 1